 1. Group Therapy

 All sober living homes are big on group therapy.
 There are tremendous benefits to be derived from this caring and sharing experience.
 You identify collective triggers and brainstorm ways to address them.
 You identify a common goal for the day and later assess it with the help of supervisors or “house parents.”
 You could, for instance, discuss ways of making better use of the time that was taken up by addiction.
-Through this interaction, you help build a support network of peers which you can make use of beyond your stay in the home, making your post-rehab life that much easier.
+Through this interaction, you help build a support network of peers that you can make use of beyond your stay in the home, making your post-rehab life that much easier.

 2. Separation of Men and Women